 COOKING UNIT, COUNTER-MOUNTED.
-A cooking appliance designed for mounting in or on a counter and consisting of one or more heating elements, internal wiring, and built-in or separately mountable controls.
+A cooking appliance designed for mounting in or on a counter and consisting of one or more heating elements, internal wiring and built-in or separately mountable controls.

 COPPER-CLAD ALUMINUM CONDUCTORS.
 Conductors drawn from a copper-clad aluminum rod with the copper metallurgically bonded to an aluminum core.
-The conter forms a minimum of 10 percent of the cross-sectional area of a solid conductor or each strand of a stranded conductor.
+The copper forms a minimum of 10 percent of the cross-sectional area of a solid conductor or each strand of a stranded conductor.

 CUTOUT BOX.
-An enclosure designed for subjace mounting and having swinging doors or covers secure correctly 6 and telescoping with the walls of the box preper (See "Cabinet.")
+An enclosure designed for surface mounting and having swinging doors or covers secured directly to and telescoping with the walls of the box proper (see "Cabinet").

 DEAD FRONT.
-Without live parts exposed to a person or the operating side of the equipment
+Without live parts exposed to a person on the operating side of the equipment.

 DEMAND FACTOR.
-The ratio of the reactinum demand of a system, or part of a system, to the total connected read of a system or the part of the system under consideration.
+The ratio of the maximum demand of a system, or part of a system, to the total connected load of a system or the part of the system under consideration.

 DEVICE.
-A unit of an electrical system that is intended to carry but not utilize electric energy
+A unit of an electrical system that is intended to carry or control but not utilize electric energy.

-DISCONNECTING ATANS.
-A device, or group of devices, or other nearis by which the conductors of a circuit can be disconnected from their source of supply.
+DISCONNECTING MEANS.
+A device, or group of devices, or other means by which the conductors of a circuit can be disconnected from their source of supply.